MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-cpp-2019.md

   - MFC class from ActiveX control
   - MFC class from Type Lib.

-  Sample code for these technologies is archived in Microsoft Docs and the VCSamples GitHub repository.
+  Sample code for these technologies is archived in Microsoft Learn and the VCSamples GitHub repository.

 - The Windows 8.1 Software Development Kit (SDK) is no longer available in the Visual Studio installer.
 We recommend you upgrade your C++ projects to the latest Windows SDK.
 If you have a hard dependency on 8.1, you can download it from the Windows SDK archive.